Gemma Collins

-Gemma Clare Collins (born 31 January 1981) is an English media personality and businesswoman.
-In 2011, she began appearing on the ITVBe reality series The Only Way Is Essex, appearing until 2019.
-Collins subsequently went on to appear in numerous television shows, including I'm a Celebrity...Get Me Out of Here!
+Gemma Clair Collins (born 31 January 1981) is an English media personality and businesswoman.
+She came to prominence for her appearances on the ITVBe reality series The Only Way Is Essex (2011–2019).
+Collins went on to appear on various reality television shows, including I'm a Celebrity...Get Me Out of Here!
 (2014), Celebrity Big Brother (2016), Celebs Go Dating (2018), and Dancing on Ice (2019).
-In 2018, she began starring in her own reality franchise, Gemma Collins: Diva, and a year later, she began hosting a podcast on BBC Sounds.
+In 2018, she began starring in her own reality franchise, Gemma Collins: Diva, and the following year, she began hosting a podcast on BBC Sounds.

 Early life

-Gemma Clare Collins was born on 31 January 1981 at Oldchurch Hospital in Romford, East London.
-She is the daughter of Joan (née Williams), who worked as a part-time hairdresser and Alan Collins, the director of Unisystems Freight, an import-export shipping company.
+Collins was born on 31 January 1981 at Oldchurch Hospital in Romford, East London.
+She is the daughter of Joan Collins (née Williams), who worked as a part-time hairdresser, and Alan Collins, the director of Unisystems Freight, an import-export shipping company.
 She has an older brother named Russell, who is also a director of their father's company.
 Shortly after her birth, the family moved from a house in Collier Row and Collins was raised in Rise Park where she attended Rise Park Infant School.
 Collins described her childhood as being "filled with love" and said that although money was "tight", her father still managed to take them on family holidays and said she has "very happy memories" of her early years.

 Collins then went on to attend Frances Bardsley Academy for Girls.
 She enjoyed performing arts from a young age and attended dance lessons and stage school.
 At the age of 14, she began attending the Sylvia Young Theatre School and successfully auditioned for a part in The Sound of Music.
 Collins' mother was encouraging and said she knew that her daughter would one day become famous.
 Collins was bullied at school for being outgoing and confident, and so following the success of her father's business, her parents decided to move her to Raphael Independent School, a private school, for her final year of education.
 She left school at the age of 16 with a U in GCSE Maths.
 Reflecting on her time at school, Collins said "I remember sitting in the exam room for my maths GCSE and thinking, "I'm going to be famous, I don't need maths."

 After leaving school, Collins got a Saturday job in the clothes shop Warehouse before becoming a waitress at a local pub called The Orange Tree.
 She signed up to a media studies course at South Essex College but stopped attending after a few weeks as she found it boring.
 Collins returned to her job at the clothes shop Benetton before spending a few weeks working in a care home, looking after people suffering from mental illnesses.
 Collins then worked at a recruitment agency in London before becoming a receptionist in a BMW showroom, where she retrained to become a sales executive.